-5 Adjusting the Differentials of Stages 3-4
+5 Adjusting the Differentials of Stage 3 - 4

-The differential of stage 3 is the temperature difference from the moment stage 2 fans reach full speed and the moment stage 3 fans start; the differential of stage 4 is the temperature difference above the start temperature of stage 3 at which stage 4 starts.
+The differentials of Stage 3-4 are the temperature differences between the moment the fans start running and the moment they stop.
 Stage 3-4 differentials can be adjusted between 0.5° F and 20.0° F (0.3° C and 11.1° C).

 - Set the function to STAGES 3-4 DIFFERENTIAL.
-The current differential of Stage 3 flashes on the display, alternating with the letters "3 diF". - Use the adjustment knob to adjust it to the desired value. - Press the push-button.
+The current differential of Stage 3 flashes on the display, alternating with the letters "3 diF". - Use the adjustment knob to adjust the it to the desired value. - Press the push-button.
 The current differential of Stage 4 flashes on the display, alternating with the letters "4 diF". - Use the adjustment knob to adjust it to the desired value.